 - understand how classical statistical techniques are applied in modern data analysis

-- understand the potential application of data analysis tools for various problems and appreciate their limitations;
+- understand the potential application of data analysis tools for various problems and appreciate their limitations

-- be familiar with a number of different cloud NoSQL systems and their design and implementation, showing how they can achieve efficiency and scalability, while also addressing design trade-offs and their impacts
+- be familiar with a number of different cloud NoSQL systems and their design and implementation, showing

-Choose two from the following:
+Select 40 credits from the following:

-Advanced Topics in Software Engineering
+Advanced Topics in Software Engineering (20)

 This class aims to: